Loan Guide for Borrowers

 What is the NSLDS?

 NSLDS is the U.S. Department of Education’s central database for student aid.
-It has information on Title IV programs, including Stafford, Perkins, PLUS, SEOG, Pell Grant, ACT and SMART.
+It has information on Title IV programs, including Stafford, Direct Loans, Perkins, PLUS, SEOG, and Pell Grant.

 The NSLDS website is www.nslds.ed.gov.
 It provides access federal loan and grant information.
 It also includes contact information for the servicer for each of the loan programs.